ohmyshake/programming-tutorial/book/programming_environment/Coding_Tools_file/C++.md

 Make sure you have installed `gcc`, `gfortran` and `openmpi` in advance.

+Then go to specfem2d folder, and run following command to install:

 ```bash
 $ ./configure FC=gfortran CC=gcc MPIFC=mpif90 --with-mpi
 $ make